BenUCL/Reef-acoustics-and-AI/README.md

 # Code for the published study
 The below is mainly for reproducability of all methods tested in the original study, so the tutorial should suffice for most use cases.

 This repository provides code that was used to complete the full analysis used in the project.
-You can download all the code alongside sample data from the Zenodo repository (https://doi.org/10.5281/zenodo.7934020).
+You can download all the code alongside sample data from the [Zenodo repository](https://doi.org/10.5281/zenodo.11106482).

 Besides the tutorial, this Github repo contains: